Scandinavia & the Nordics: A Guide to the Nordic Countries

 Scandinavia & the Nordic Region โ€” What’s the Difference?

-To make it a bit more complicated, for most of the English-speaking world, Scandinavia can more commonly refer to Sweden, Norway, Denmark, and additionally Finland, Iceland, and the Faroe Islands as well, but this is not a common view locally speaking.
+To make it a bit more complicated, for most of the English-speaking world, Scandinavia can more commonly refer to not only Sweden, Norway, Denmark, but also Finland, Iceland, and the Faroe Islands.
+However, this is not a common view at all here in the Nordics.

 map broader scandinavia europe world globe detailed 2022 2